evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Standard_Range/_index.md

 ## Performance

-The XPENG G9 RWD Standard Range has a maximum power of 230 KW (313 hp/308 bhp).
-The total torque is 430 nm (317 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 6.4 seconds.
-The top speed is 200 km/h.
+The XPENG G9 RWD Standard Range has a maximum power of 230 KW (313 hp/308 bhp) and a total torque of 430 nm (317 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 6.4 seconds and has a top speed of 200 km/h (124.3 mph).

 ## Battery, range, and charging